How I Survived a Brain Hemorrhage

 - by PJ Yukon Poet Laureate

-- it was four days later and they were telling me I’d had a brain hemorrhage.
+Four days later they were telling me I’d had a brain hemorrhage.
 Apparently I had somehow managed to call a friend who called an ambulance and I was taken to the Whitehorse General Hospital where they said they almost lost me.

 The emergency medical staff at the Whitehorse General made the decision to fire up the jet and air-lift me down to the Vancouver General Hospital Department of Neurosciences where Dr. Gary Redekop and his medical team quickly assessed my condition and took action.